nihaomiao/ACCV16_DFMSDV/README.md

 Data Preparation
 ----
-I think that I have no rights to redistribute data.
+We think that we have no rights to redistribute data.
 So please prepare data as follows:
 1. We use MSR Action3D dataset as our benchmark dataset.
 Please download it from this [link](https://www.uow.edu.au/~jz960/datasets/MSRAction3D.html).
 And then run **DMM-disLBP/DepthPreProcessing.m** to change all the files in *MSRAction3D/Depth* from '.bin' to '.mat'.
 Please put these '.mat' files to the directory *DMM-disLBP/data/Action3D*.